 - 1/4 teaspoon ground black pepper

 - 1 teaspoon sugar

 - 30ml (2 tablespoons) olive oil

 - 95ml (1/3 cup + 1 tbsp) water, cold

 - Preheat the oven to 220°C (428°F), and line 2 baking sheets with baking paper.

 - Combine together the flour, chopped rosemary leaves, pepper, salt and sugar in a medium bowl.

 - Make a well in the centre of flours and add the water and olive oil then gradually stir until a dough forms.
 Let the dough rest for about 10 minutes.

-- Transfer rolled dough pieces to prepared baking tray and bake for 8 - 10 minutes, but check periodically to make sure it's not getting too brown.
+- Transfer rolled dough pieces to prepared baking sheet and bake for 8 - 10 minutes, but check periodically to make sure it's not getting too brown.
 Bake until pale golden and browned in spots.
-Turn the oven off and let the crackers sit in the oven for 1 hour to really dry out and get crispy.
+Remove the tray from the oven and transfer the crackers to cooling rack.